Code-Institute-Submissions/Memory-Game-Project-1/README.md

     - FIX: Added a media query to increase the size of the square when viewed on an iPad Pro

 ### Code Testing and Bugfixing

+Other than manual testing, the code was mainly tested during development by using console.log() to log whether or not the two squares that were clicked were matching.
+Most of the code testing afterwards was done by going to website and playing the game.
+I ran into a few bugs during the coding process that I have documented below

 - Bugs Documented
     - The game would think that matching colours are not matching and vice versa.